girlbuzz/librequests/README.md

 # libcrequest

 This is a library for handling network requests.
 It uses standard URI format for resources, it also includes a parser for URIs.

 # How to Build

-On any GNU/Linux system, or any system where you have access to GNUMake, use `gnumake release` to build release binaries.
+On any GNU/Linux system, or any system where you have access to GNU make, use `gmake release` to build release binaries.
-They will be located in `./target/release/`.
+The libraries will be located in `./target/release/librequests.{a,so}`.

+On any POSIX system, run `make -f Makefile.posix`.
+This will not output a dynamic library
+(unless specified -- `make -f Makefile.posix librequests.so`)
-On any POSIX system, there is a POSIX makefile available (`Makefile.posix`).
-This will not output a dynamic library (unless specified) since there is no POSIX standard for dynamic libraries.
+since there is no POSIX standard for dynamic libraries.
 Binaries will be located in `./`.

 # Example